GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit01/unit01-01_first_things_first.md

 At the end of this unit you should be able to
 * tell the difference between an R and an R markdown script,
 * create an R and R markdown script and run and compile it respectively,
-* sign in to the class assignment of this course at GitHub and clone and push your course repository between the GitHub server and your local computer,
-* put an R markdown (or any other) file into your Git repository, commit it locally and push it to the server.

 ## Why data analysis, why R